Cannabis2013/MyNotebook/README.md

   * Google Firebase authentication
     * For user signup and signin
 # Running requirements
+To avoid repetetive credentials entering i'm using hardcoded credentials provided by a file *authCredentials.js*.
+When implemented correctly, all you have to do on the signin page, is clicking ok.
+This is done for obviosly security reasons in the case using a password used elsewhere.

 In order to run successfully you must create a file *authCredentials.js* and put it in a folder *Credentials* in the root folder.

 *authCredentials.js*